emperorsixpacks/shorts_ai/README.md

 # Shorts AI

-Shorts AI is a project designed to generate short video content using AI.
+Shorts AI is a project designed to generate short video content using AI (did tou know videos).
 This repository contains the main execution script and supporting files needed to run the AI.

 ## Features